json2dir

 json2dir: a JSON-to-directory converter, a fast alternative to home-manager for managing dotfiles

-Build 100% region coverage
+Build status 100% region coverage

 {

-"file": "Hello, world!",
+"greeting": "Hello, world!",

 "dir": {